 Born in Malton near York in 1872, Harry Nicholson started his career as a joiner upon leaving school.
-One of his first jobs was working for the estate at Castle Howard, one of Yorkshire’s finest stately homes and maintaining the joinery of this fine building.
-It was here that he met his future wife Sarah Ellen Parkin who was nanny to the four children of the famous chocolatiers, the Rowntree family who were the owners of Castle Howard at that time.
+One of his first jobs was working for the estate at Castle Howard, one of Yorkshire’s finest stately homes, and maintaining the joinery of this fine building.
+Chocolatiers the Rowntree family frequently visited Castle Howard at that time and it was there that Harry met his future wife Sarah Ellen Parkin, who was nanny to the Rowntree’s four children.

-With his work completed at Castle Howard, Harry and Sarah moved to South Birmingham at the turn of the century where Harry worked for the Cadbury family and completed work on many of the buildings of the Bourneville Estate.
+With his work completed at Castle Howard, Harry and Sarah moved to South Birmingham at the turn of the century.
+Harry began working for the Cadbury family and completed work on many of the buildings of the Bourneville Estate.

-As a master craftsman Harry worked on a number of historical buildings in the area including the building of the ornate domes of the Aston Webb building at Birmingham University.
+As a master craftsman Harry worked on a number of historic buildings in the area including the building of the ornate domes of the Aston Webb building at Birmingham University.